List of breweries in Montana: Meadowlark Brewing Company

 Meadowlark Brewing Company has locations in both Sidney and Billings.
 It is owned by Travis Peterson.
 At the 2019 Great American Beer Festival, Fungus Shui took gold in the Experimental Beer category and Mob Barley won bronze in the Aged Beer category.
+In 2025 Black Steers Took us won silver in Oatmeal Stout at the North American Beer Awards.

 Mighty Mo Brewing Company

 Mighty Mo Brewing Company is in Great Falls.
 Casey Kingsland and Seth Swingley opened the business in 2013.
 They partner with Jeremiah Johnson Brewing to use facilities for brewing and packaging.
-Their Whiplash won the 2024 bronze award for Brown and Black Ales from the Montana Brewers Association.
+Their Whiplash won the 2024 and 2025 bronze award for Brown and Black Ales from the Montana Brewers Association.

 Missouri River Brewing Company

 Missouri River Brewing Company is in East Helena.
 It was opened by Adam Hutchinson, Jaramia Bunker, Scott Hansing and Tim Moran.
 It is owned by Hutchinson, Bunker and Hansing.

 Montana Brewing Company

-Montana Brewing Company, in Billings, opened in 1994 by CSKT Inc.
+Montana Brewing Company is in Billings.
+It was opened in 1994 by CSKT Inc.

 It is owned by Sean Graves, also the owner of Diamond X Brewery.